ddev/ddev.com/src/content/blog/ddev-diffy-introduction.md

 ---
-title: "Diffy integration with DDEV"
+title: "Diffy: Anatomy of an Advanced DDEV Add-on"
 pubDate: 2024-08-03
 modifiedDate: 2024-08-03
-summary: My experience building an add-on for DDEV
+summary: Some advanced topics: saving configuration variables, "npm install" inside of the container, building container for multiple architectures
 author: Yuri Gerasymov
 featureImage:
   src: /img/blog/2024/08/ddev+diffy.png
   alt: DDEV and Diffy integration
-  credit: 'Ideogram.ai: the words "2024" and "DDEV" next to each other'
+  credit: ''
 categories:
-  - Announcements
+  - TechNotes
 ---

 [Diffy](https://diffy.website) is a visual regression testing tool that allows you to take screenshots of your website and compare them so you know exactly what pages got changed and where.
 We decided to build DDEV integration so it is possible to take screenshots from the local website, upload them to Diffy, and then compare them with screenshots from other environments.